Campus for Rural Health

 Programs and Projects in Rural OregonRural Interprofessional Experience

 Community Research Coalitions: The OCTRI Community and Collaboration Core, with support from the Integrated Program in Community Research, works to build capacity for research across Oregon through the development, support and dissemination of Community Research Coalitions.
 Contact: Jackilen Shannon, Ph.D., R.D., M.P.H.

 I-CAN Innovation Incubator Project: The Interprofessional Care Access Network spans academic departments and courses to bring together students who are performing existing community/clinic rotations as part of their curriculum.
 Students from the Schools of Nursing, Medicine, Dentistry, and Public Health, and the College of Pharmacy form interprofessional teams to help individuals and families in underserved communities address barriers to health-related to social determinants of health.
-Contact: Peggy Wros, Ph.D., R.N.
+(Klamath Falls) Contact: Peggy Wros, Ph.D., R.N.

-Reaching Rural Residents with IPE: Interprofessional community-based IPE initiative, funded by the National Center for Interprofessional Practice and Education.
-The initiative accelerates interprofessional education into community settings by collaborations between health professions educators and community partners.State of Oregon
+Reaching Rural Residents with IPE: Community-based IPE initiative funded by the National Center for Interprofessional Practice and Education.
+The initiative accelerates interprofessional education into community settings by collaborations between health professions educators and community partners.
+(Klamath Falls)

-Oregon Rural scholar Program: The program provides the experience of providing primary care in a rural setting to students interested in pursuing this path.
+Oregon Rural Scholar Program: The program provides the experience of providing primary care in a rural setting to students interested in pursuing this path.